-Ethical principles and consideration for the allied health professional.
-Guidelines for practice and conduct relative to legal, moral and ethical duties and responsibilities.
+This course defines the ethical principles and consideration for the allied health professional.
+Guidelines for practice and conduct relative to legal, moral, and ethical duties and responsibilities are evaluated.
+Medical Ethics examines the essentials of pertinent laws and ethical demands of the allied health professional.
+Real legal cases and stimulating exercises challenge learners to envision their responses to legal and ethical dilemmas in healthcare today.

-3 C/45 CH ALH 240
+ALH 240 3 C/45 CH